isomerpages/ogp-isomer/_getting-started/What to expect.md

 The time required to setup a new website can vary, ranging from 36 hours to 6 months, depending on the size of the site and your internal processes.

+##### 0. Prepare and buy a domain
+It's recommended to get a domain on ITSM before getting a new Isomer website to ensure that you can get the domain that you want.

 ##### 1. Let us know you're interested

 [Send us request through this form](https://go.gov.sg/isomer-contact/).
 If your use case matches our capabilities, we'll generate a new website template for you